jminjares4/Microprocessor-2-Lab-Template/Lab_6/README.md

 ## **C helpful functions**

 We have use queues in the previous lab to send data from one task to another.
-However, it this lab we need to send data from an interrupt to a task.
-Therefore, a special function is need to send data to the queue: **`xQueueSendFromISR()`**.
+However, in this lab we need to send data from an interrupt to a task.
+Therefore, a special function is needed to send data to the queue: **`xQueueSendFromISR()`**.
 Similar to the previous lab functions that we have use to send data in a queue, `xQueueSendFromISR` is similar with a different parameter.
 To keep it simple, please set `BaseType_t *pxHigherPriorityTaskWoken` parameter set to *`NULL`*.
 ~~~c
  BaseType_t xQueueSendFromISR(
                                 QueueHandle_t xQueue,